lolgab/mill-scalablytyped/README.md

 ### Mill version note

-Make sure to use a Mill version greater than `0.10.0-60-4dcea9` otherwise the changes to the `build.sc` file will re-trigger the Scalablytyped converter.
+Make sure to use a Mill version greater than `0.10.0-67-524491` otherwise the changes to the `build.sc` file will re-trigger the Scalablytyped converter.
+Also make sure that `import $file.scalablytyped` is one of the first imports in your `build.sc`, because Ammonite recompiles all the next imported classes when a imported file changes.
+If the scalablytyped file is imported earlier, there are less chances of doing useless recompilations with ScalablyTyped.

 ## Configuration